-Under Maryland law, sex offenders must notify each law enforcement agency in the area in which they live as well as the Maryland State Sex Offender Registry of changes in their internet status within three days.
+According to law, sexual offenders in Maryland must notify each law enforcement agency in the area in which they live as well as the Maryland State Sex Offender Registry of changes in their internet status within three days.
 Such changes include:

 - Email addresses

 Failure to inform authorities of changes within the allotted time could end criminal charges and with an arrest warrant issued.